 Winter Session classes are a great opportunity to accelerate your graduation, return to school, or explore a new area of interest.
 This intensive session between the Fall and Spring semesters offers online courses from SDSU’s degree programs.
 Enrollment to these online winter break classes is open to current SDSU students, students from other colleges and universities, high school graduates, and working professionals.

 Students are limited to 3 units during Winter Session.
-Courses are offered ONLINE.
+Courses are fully online.

 Winter Session courses are accelerated and rigorous in terms of format and timeline; please plan accordingly to dedicate sufficient time in your schedule.

 Format: OnlineTheory and practice of accounting applicable to recording, summarizing, and reporting of business transactions for external reporting and other external uses.
 Asset valuation; revenue and expense recognition; various asset, liability, and capital accounts.